thatbeautifuldream/interview-prep/README.md

 # interview-prep

-Chrome extension built to help people in their interview preparation journey.
+Built to help people in their interview preparation journey.